 The data that populates most of these services and, therefore, populates the hosted web layers are copied to ArcGIS Data Store when you publish.
 Hosted web layers require you to create a specific type of data store to hold this data.
 See the table in Create the portal and ArcGIS Server sites used with ArcGIS Data Store to determine which type of data store you need for each type of hosted web layer.
 Hosted image layer data is copied to a registered file or cloud storage data store, not a data store created through ArcGIS Data Store.

 When you delete a hosted web layer from your portal, the service is deleted from the ArcGIS Server site, and the data is deleted from the data store.

 A hosting server is the GIS Server site that the organization administrator federates with an ArcGIS Enterprise portal and sets as the server to host web layers.

 See Integrate your portal with ArcGIS Server for more information.

 This is a feature service that records the location of mobile users.
 The data that populates the location tracking service is stored in the spatiotemporal big data store.

 An object store holds cached query responses for hosted feature layers.
 It requires large amounts of disk space and should be configured on a machine or machines separate from other data stores.
-At this release, you must use the configuredatastore utility to create an object store; you cannot use the Data Store Configuration wizard.
+Use the configuredatastore utility to create an object store; you cannot use the Data Store Configuration wizard at this time.

-To improve drawing performance, the ArcGIS Server site administrator of the hosting server can enable caching on individual layers in a hosted feature layer from the feature service REST endpoint in the ArcGIS Server Administrator Directory.
+To improve drawing performance, the ArcGIS Server site administrator of the hosting server can use the Update Definition REST operation to enable query response caching on individual layers in a hosted feature layer from the feature service REST endpoint in the ArcGIS Server Administrator Directory.

 relational data store